spesml/spesml.github.io/2_Concepts/5_MaturityModel/0_maturity_model.md

 **SFM D: The model of the system functions can be simulated together with a description of the context.**

 #### White-box Modeling (WBM)
+The capabilities of this focus area are related to the modeling of the white-box functions.

 **WBM A: The white-box functions that implement a system function are modeled with a syntactic interface (inputs and outputs).**
+*Using the plugin*: After the white box is created and placed

 ![changeHere](/images/wbfa-example.png){:class="img-responsive"}

 **WBM  B: White-box functions are related with a satisfy or require relationship to requirements they satisfy or assume.**
 The image of SMF B also depicts this capability.

 **WBM  C: The behavior of the white-box functions is modeled.**
 ![changeHere](/images/wbfc-example.png){:class="img-responsive"}

 #### Mode Modeling (MOM)
 This focus area describes the implementation of modes of the SUD as described [here](https://spesml.github.io/concepts/modeling_framework/functional_viewpoint.html#mode-model).

 **MOM A: The operating modes of a system are modeled in terms of a state machine.**

 ![REE A example](../3_ModelingFramework/images/functional_viewpoint/mode-model.png{:class="img-responsive"}

 **MOM B: The operating modes in the mode model are consistent with the mode channels between the system's functions.**

 **MOM C: It is automatically analyzed whether transitions between operating states are correctly maintained by the system functions.**
+This is a *Conceptual* capability.

 #### Functional conText Modelling (FTM)
 The SUD context, inside (FTM A), outside (FTM B), and its behavior (FTM C) are contemplated by this focus area.